sm-ak-r33/EDA-on-Netflix-and-IMDB-Data/README.md

 * Finding all movies that appear both in the Netflix and IMDB movies datasets.

 * Filtering on movies that were categorized as comedies.
-Find the top 10 comedies on Netflix.
+Finding the top 10 comedies on Netflix.
  a.
 What year(s) were they released in?
  b.
 What continent do these movies come from?